theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 Notice how this answer is translucent also, and not transparent.
 You might be thinking: "Wow, you are a horrible person, and this is a horrible question.
 What the heck?!"

 So, be translucent - not everything comes through, just what is useful.
-Just enough information to get a good outcomes for both parties.
+Just enough information to get good outcomes for both parties.

 ## Myth #4: Be nice, just give